-4.2.7.1 EW.
+4.3.7.1 EW.
 With the ability of ECM to mitigate and neutralise the effects of IEDs being largely provided via land-based systems, the main focus for A&S Power is in the area of EW.
-Airborne EW has the potential to affect both IEDs and the communications on which those seeking to employ them rely, consequently disrupting their ability to execute attacks at a time and place of their choosing.
+Airborne EW has the potential to affect both IEDs and the communications on which an adversary may rely, consequently disrupting his ability to execute attacks at a time and place of his choosing.
 Within EW, Electronic Attack (EA) also represents an important aspect of overall capability.
-In addition to an alliance's ability to deploy and maintain the technology necessary to prosecute electronic counter-device operations, the success of EW is reliant on a number of factors, foremost amongst which is E&T. For example, specialist EW Officers (EWO) require regular refresher training if their knowledge is to remain current in an area where even short absences from a theatre of operations can result in their relying on earlier, often out-dated, knowledge and experience.
-The same is true of Forward Air Controllers (FAC) and Joint Terminal Attack Controllers (JTAC), whose skills require them to maintain EA skills in addition to those required to deliver kinetic effects onto a target, and of commanders, whose individual and collective E&T needs to equip them to 'ask the right question' when seeking airborne C-IED EW support for particular operations.
+In addition to an alliance's ability to deploy and maintain the technology necessary to prosecute electronic counter-device operations, the success of EW is reliant on a number of factors, foremost amongst which is, once again, E&T. For example, specialist EWOs require regular refresher training if their knowledge is to remain current in an area where even short absences from a theatre of operations can result in their relying on earlier, often out-dated, knowledge and experience.
+The same is true of Forward Air Controllers (FAC) and Joint Terminal Attack Controllers (JTAC), whose skills require them to maintain EA skills in addition to those required to deliver precision kinetic effects onto a target, and of commanders, whose individual and collective E&T needs to equip them to 'ask the right question' when seeking airborne C-IED EW support for particular purposes.

-4.2.7.2 Kinetic Effects.
-The use of kinetic effects to support C-IED efforts offers the prospect of defeating the emplaced device by initiating an IED's main charge, or disrupting the ability of an adversary to detonate it himself, using A&S capabilities, including by direct fire.
-This effect could be delivered using weapon systems as diverse as fast-jet mounted conventional munitions and specialist small arms deployed on RW platforms.
-Research undertaken in late 20094 considered a number of 'effectors' currently capable of delivering an effect on emplaced IEDs once detected and, in addition to the use of conventional ammunition, raised the possibility that fluorescent dye marking of IEDs, airborne heat sources and high-pressure water guns may have near-term contributions to make in the kinetic targeting of IEDs from the air.
-The potential of Directed Energy Weapons (DEW) has also been considered, with land-based lasers being tested successfully against a variety of IED types and the possibility of their being mounted on airborne platforms also in prospect.5
+4.3.7.2 Kinetic Effects.
+The use of kinetic effects to support C-IED efforts offers the prospect of defeating the emplaced device by initiating an IED's main charge, or disrupting the ability of an adversary to detonate it himself, using A&S capabilities, including by kinetic engagement.
+This effect could be delivered via precision fires using weapon systems as diverse as fast-jet mounted conventional munitions and specialist small arms deployed on RW platforms.
+Research undertaken in late 20094 considered a number of 'effectors' currently capable of delivering an effect on emplaced IEDs once detected and, in addition to the use of conventional ammunition, raised the possibility that fluorescent dye marking of IEDs, airborne heat sources and high-pressure water guns may have nearterm contributions to make in the kinetic targeting of IEDs from the air.
+The potential of Directed Energy Weapons (DEW) is also being considered, with lasers tested successfully against a variety of IED types demonstrating their potential.5